RosterElf Logo

 By downloading, you agree to our template disclaimer

-In Australia, luggage handlers are typically classified under the Airport Employees Award 2020 (MA000048).
-Classification levels are typically at Level 2 or Level 3, depending on duties performed and equipment operated.
+Luggage handlers are essential to airport operations, working in all weather conditions to maintain on-time flight departures and minimise lost luggage incidents.
+In Australia, they are typically classified under the Airport Employees Award 2020 (MA000048) at Level 2 or Level 3, depending on duties performed and equipment operated.

 This template provides a foundation for creating clear, compliant job descriptions that attract quality candidates.
 Once hired, manage your baggage handling team efficiently with aviation rostering software.